What are the HR trends of 2020?

 This sounds very much like the foundation of a human-centric company to me.
-Maybe that is why ‘hyggelige’ countries leading the way in the future of work?
+Maybe that is why ‘hyggelige’ are countries leading the way in the future of work?

 From your talk, it was very clear to me that the traditional HR department is up for change.
 What will be the path forward for HR in relation to the agile transformations many organizations go through now?

 You are right.
-The future of work is here and HR professionals across the globe are working hard to create better places of work and, in the process, find their own role as drivers of business success.
-That is where Agile comes in to help the HR organization; from leveraging the business partner model, to bring agile ways of working to your Center of Expertise and applying lean thinking in Shared Service Centers.
+The future of work is here and HR professionals across the globe are working hard to create better places of work and, in the process, find their own roles as drivers of business success.
+That is where Agile comes in to help the HR organization; from leveraging the business partner model, to bringing agile ways of working to your Center of Expertise and applying lean thinking in Shared Service Centers.
 But HR is also continuing to reinvent HR practices to match agile people and organizations.

 But with so many organizations successfully leveraging agile, it begs the question, who will take ownership of Business Agility?
 Who will ensure the success of the transformation journey towards enterprise-wide agility by leading, driving, and sustaining the organizational and cultural change that creates business results?
 In other words: The Business Agility lead is up for grabs – and we see more and more HR teams stepping up to the plate.
 And that is a very exciting path forward for HR.